Mathematics

 MTH 264de Topics in Applied Math-Differential Equations (4 Credits)

 This course gives an introduction to the theory and applications of ordinary differential equations.
-We explore different applications in physics, chemistry, biology, engineering and social sciences.
-We learn to predict the behavior of a particular system described by differential equations by finding exact solutions, making numerical approximations, and performing qualitative and geometric analysis.
+The course explores different applications in physics, chemistry, biology, engineering and social sciences.
+Students learn to predict the behavior of a particular system described by differential equations by finding exact solutions, making numerical approximations, and performing qualitative and geometric analysis.
 Specific topics include solutions to first order equations and linear systems, existence and uniqueness of solutions, nonlinear systems and linear stability analysis, forcing and resonance, Laplace transforms.
 Prerequisites: MTH 112, MTH 212 and MTH 211 (recommended) or PHY 210, or equivalent. {M}

 MTH 270ss Topics in Geometry-The Shape of Space (4 Credits)